microsoft/FluidFramework/BREAKING.md

 ### attachGraph and bind methods in IFluidHandle deprecated

 `attachGraph` and `bind` methods in IFluidHandle have been deprecated.
-These are internal methods used by the Fluid framework and should not be used.
+These are internal methods used by the Fluid Framework and should not be used.
 They will be removed in a future release.

 # 2.0.0-internal.3.0.0